The Cicho\'n Diagram for Degrees of Relative Constructibility: Generalized Cicho n Diagrams for Reductions

-In this section I expand on the general viewpoint of computable reduction concepts as giving rise to Cicho\'n diagrams.
-Underlying the construction of such Cicho\'n diagrams for reduction concepts is a certain perspective on cardinal characteristics of the continuum.
+Underlying the construction of Cicho\'n diagrams for reduction concepts is a certain perspective on cardinal characteristics of the continuum.
 To describe this perspective better, let us think of cardinal characteristics of the continuum in terms of small and large sets relative to some relation giving this notion of smallness and largeness.
 For example, recall that the binary relation $\leq^*$ is defined on $\omega^\omega$ as $f \leq^* g$ if and only if for all but finitely many $n \in \omega$, $f(n) \leq g(n)$.
 A family reals $A$ is ($\leq^*)$ -{\em unbounded} if for all $f \in \omega^\omega$ there is some $g \in A$ such that $g \nleq^* f$.
 The smallest cardinality of an unbounded family is called the unbounding number, denoted $\mathfrak b = \mathfrak b(\leq^*)$.
 Dually, a family of reals $A \subseteq \omega^\omega$ is ($\leq^*$) -{\em dominating} if for all $g \in \omega^\omega$ there is a $f \in A$ such that $g \leq^* f$.
 The least size of a dominating family is called the dominating number, denoted $\mathfrak{d} = \mathfrak{d}(\leq^*)$.
 Intuitively one thinks of bounded families as being \say{small} and dominating families as being \say{big}.
 Thus, heuristically one might think of $\mathfrak{b}$ as the least size of a set that's not \say{small} and $\mathfrak{d}$ as the least size of a set that's \say{big}.
 To obtain an analogy in the computable world, the authors of \cite{BBNN} define $\mathcal B (\leq^*)$ as the set of oracles computing a function $f$ such that $g \leq^* f$ for each computable function $g$ and $\mathcal D (\leq^*)$ as the set of oracles computing a function $f$ such that $f \nleq^* g$ for all computable $g$.
 In other words $\mathcal B(\leq^*)$ is the set of oracles which can compute a witness to the fact that the computable functions are \say{small} and $\mathcal D(\leq^*)$ is the set of oracles which can compute a witness to the fact that the computable functions are not \say{big}.
 Moreover, these sets turn out to correspond to \say{highness} properties of Turing degrees that are well studied in computability theory.
 Specifically, by a theorem of Martin (cf \cite[pp. 3]{BBNN}), $\mathcal B(\leq^*)$ is the set of high degrees and, by definition, $\mathcal D(\leq^*)$ is the set of hyperimmune degrees.